Bayard Rustin LGBTQ+ Resource Center provides clients with tools for success

 - Trans women have identified the center as a safe haven, especially in times of crisis.

-- Family Black Pride events helped to reduce stigma among the minority community.
+- Family Black Pride events helped to reduce stigma among communities of color.

 The program will continue to expand, starting with the relocation to a larger facility that will be able to accommodate more clients.
 The expansion will include a drop-in area, free Wi-Fi stations, an LGBTQ+ library with videos and books, a café with healthy snacks, and well-maintained food and clothing pantries.
 The center will also collaborate with Equitas Health to provide on-site health screenings and mental health services.
 Partner agencies will be invited to rent space in the new facility, in order to better reach and serve clients.